smcclab/smc-course/_workshops/03-sampling-1.md

 ## Creative Notes

-Working with samples is really fun and has a huge range of possibilities, so here are a few thoughts to get you started.
-This was a slide deck once upon a time, but I think it's still useful as a bunch of subheadings on a webpage.
+Working with samples leads to many possibilities: Musique Concrete, ambient, hip hop, noise, etc.
+Here's a few ideas to help you get started.

 ### Why use found sounds, sampling and field recordings?

 - introduce new and dynamic melodic/sonic and rhythmic material
-- create a sense of space/place
+- create a sense of space or place
 - build a context (maybe nostalgia)
 - inject meaning via speech or recognisable sounds
 - intertextual references and postmodern juxtapositions